adlanarifzr/cordova-plugin-ia-bixolon/README.md

 ```
 ionic cordova plugin add cordova-plugin-ia-bixolon
 ```

+## Usage - ANDROID

-The plugin gets exposed globally as `BTPrinter`.
+The android-side of the plugin gets exposed globally as `BTPrinter`.
 To appease tha language server and lint, declare the variable at the top of the file as so:
 ```typescript
 declare var BTPrinter: any;
 ```